linuxkit/linuxkit/README.md

 Once you have built the tool, use

 ```
-moby build linuxkit.yml
+linuxkit build linuxkit.yml
 ```
 to build the example configuration.
-You can also specify different output formats, eg `moby build -format raw-bios linuxkit.yml` to output a raw BIOS bootable disk image, or `moby build -format iso-efi linuxkit.yml` to output an EFI bootable ISO image.
-See `moby build -help` for more information.
+You can also specify different output formats, eg `linuxkit build -format raw-bios linuxkit.yml` to output a raw BIOS bootable disk image, or `linuxkit build -format iso-efi linuxkit.yml` to output an EFI bootable ISO image.
+See `linuxkit build -help` for more information.

 ### Booting and Testing

-You can use `linuxkit run <name>` or `linuxkit run <name>.<format>` to execute the image you created with `moby build <name>.yml`.
+You can use `linuxkit run <name>` or `linuxkit run <name>.<format>` to execute the image you created with `linuxkit build <name>.yml`.
 This will use a suitable backend for your platform or you can choose one, for example VMWare.
 See `linuxkit run --help`.